infinum/ios-prince-of-versions/PoV 4.0 Migration Guide.md

 * **Methods**

+  * Both `checkForUpdates` and `loadConfiguration` methods are now unified in one method `checkForUpdates`.
-  * `checkForUpdates` method is removed, you should use new `checkForUpdates` method (see below)
+  * Return type of new `checkForUpdates` method is `UpdateResult`, [see more here](#Return%20types).

-  * `loadConfiguration` method has been renamed to `checkForUpdates`
+  * Achieving behaviour from old `checkForUpdates` and `loadConfiguration`:

+    * Return type `UpdateInfo` in `loadConfiguration` can be found as a property in `UpdateResult` struct.
+    * Closures that were available in old `checkForUpdates` method have been replaced by `UpdateStatus` enum ([see here](#New%20Features)) which can also be found in `UpdateResult` struct under property `updateStatus`.

 * **Return types**

-  * Each method for checking whether update exists comes with compatible return type (`UpdateResult`, `AppStoreUpdateResult`)
+  * Each method for checking whether update exists comes with compatible return type (`UpdateResult`, `AppStoreUpdateResult`).
-  * Each return type, in addition to its essential properties `updateStatus`, `updateVersion`, `updateInfo`, possesses some unique properties specialised for method of getting versioning info
+  * Each return type, in addition to its essential properties `updateStatus`, `updateVersion`, `updateInfo`, possesses some unique properties specialised for method of getting versioning info.

   * `UpdateResult`

-    * New return type which contains all information necessary for the update, to use previous `UpdateInfo` just access `updateInfo` property on returned `UpdateResult` struct
+    * New return type which contains all information necessary for the update, to use previous `UpdateInfo` just access `updateInfo` property on returned `UpdateResult` struct.
-    * Used when getting the versioning information from JSON
+    * Used when getting the versioning information from JSON.
-    * `metadata` returns global metadata defined in JSON with metadata from chosen configuration
+    * `metadata` returns global metadata defined in JSON joined with metadata from the chosen configuration.

   * `AppStoreUpdateResult`

-    * Used when getting the versioning information from the AppStore Connect
+    * Used when getting the versioning information from the AppStore Connect.
-    * `phaseReleaseInProgress` returns bool value if phased release period is in progress
+    * `phaseReleaseInProgress` returns bool value if phased release period is in progress.

+## New Features

+* Added parameter `notificationFrequency` to `checkForUpdateFromAppStore` method which is used for setting desired update notification frequency.

 * **UpdateStatus**

-  * new enum which determines if update exists and if it is mandatory
+  * New enum which determines if update exists and if it is mandatory.
-  * contained in `UpdateResult`
+  * Contained in `UpdateResult` struct.
+  * Replaces closures in old `checkForUpdates` method.
-  * possible values are `noUpdateAvailable`, `requiredUpdateNeeded`, `newUpdateAvailable`
+  * Possible values are `noUpdateAvailable`, `requiredUpdateNeeded`, `newUpdateAvailable`.

-## New Features

-* added parameter `notificationFrequency` to `checkForUpdateFromAppStore` method which is used for setting desired update notification frequency